-Interestingly, the response to this open therapy notes pilot has been very similar to OpenNotes in other areas of care.
-By and large, the fears of clinicians have not been realized.
+Interestingly, the response to this open therapy notes pilot has been very similar to open notes in other areas of care.
+By and large, the fears of health care professionals have not been realized.
 They report little change to workflow, and the patient response has been overwhelmingly positive.
-Now, a growing number of behavioral health clinicians across the United States have started sharing therapy notes with patients.
+Now, a growing number of behavioral health professionals across the United States have started sharing therapy notes with patients.

 “We can certainly say at this point, the angst which most clinicians feared by sharing their notes is not materializing.
 It has been strikingly quiet in this regard, with scattered exceptions.
 The vast majority of our patients are reporting that the notes are helpful and often clarifying.”— Steve O’Neill, LICSW, JD, Social Work Manager for Psychiatry and Primary Care, BIDMC